moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is progressive rendering?
 * Have you used different HTML templating languages before?
 * What is Semantic HTML?
+* What is the Pros and Cons of each: putting script in head - putting script in end of body tag - using Async - using Defer ?

 #### CSS Questions: